buildsec/frsca/docs/content/docs/help/using-cue.md

 directory is predominantly for CUE package management.
 All of the files in `cue.mod/gen/...` are generated from the `cue get go ...` command importing go modules and converting them to CUE.
-These can then be imported and used to verify the structure of things such as `ConfigMap`. `ssf.cue` imports several of these and creates base structures based on these imported go structs.
+These can then be imported and used to verify the structure of things such as `ConfigMap`. `frsca.cue` imports several of these and creates base structures based on these imported go structs.

 For the most part, CUE expects the evaluation to be done relative to the root of